neftjs/neft/index.coffee.md

 *String* Dict::toString()
 -------------------------

-Returns pseudo-unique string determining this *Dict* instance.
+This method returns a pseudo-unique string determining this *Dict* instance.

 		toString: ->
 			@__hash__